alandsamuel/alandsamuel/README.md

   - Developed and optimized **banking applications**
   - Focused on **loans and SME transaction processing**
   - do research and fix **Penetration Testing Finding**
+  - creating security module on native by using react native bridging

 ---